by Jonnie Dietz, Florida Museum of Natural History

 All species are solitary ground nesters, though some will nest in large aggregations.
 Florida’s long-horned bees typically fall into one of the following genera: Melissodes, Eucera, Florilegus, Xenoglossa, or Svastra.

-DID YOU KNOW?
 The long-horned bees (Eucerini tribe) are the most diverse group of bees in the Apidae family.

 The antennae of the male long-horned bee (Melissodes communis) (pictured above, top) are longer and more obvious than that of the female (pictured above, bottom).
 Photos courtesy of USGS Native Bee Inventory and Monitoring Laboratory